elvanja/roar_example/readme.md

 * book\_of\_orcharding - contains all the domain / business rules about fruit management
 * orchard - serves us as the persistence layer for the orcharding rules
 * tutti\_frutti - exposes orcharding rules as a json api
-* smoothie\_mixer - rails project that consumes the api and delivers delishes fruit smoothies
+* smoothie\_mixer - rails project that consumes the api and delivers delicious fruit smoothies
 * basher - command line api client

 ## Run